Units: 1.0 CU

 credit.
 We deduct 10% of the assignment grade for each day late.

 For most assignments, there are two separate assignment

 turnins---one for late assignments.
 If you have only finished part of the

 assignment before the deadline, turn it in to the on-time.
 When you finish

-the rest, turn it in to the late assignment slot.
+the rest, submit it in to the late assignment slot.
 You will get full credit

-for the part turned in on time and partial credit on the part turned in
+for the part submitted on time and partial credit on the part submitted

 late.
 This is intended to remove any dissincentives to turn in the work